 2. Lead Close Rate

-How do you track your lead closes?
-I’m willing to bet you’re doing this offline, which means that data isn’t being integrated into analytics or the online data you’re gathering.
+Too often, this is happening offline which means that data isn’t being integrated into analytics or the online data you’re gathering.

 That’s fine, but you need to make sure you keep an eye on your lead close rate so you can check that against the leads being generated.

-If you suddenly get an influx of new leads but you find they close at a lower rate, then you may need to adjust your targeting efforts.
+If you suddenly get an influx of new leads but find they close at a lower rate, you may need to adjust your targeting efforts.

-3. Cost per Acquisition
+3. Cost Per Acquisition

 Using the data above, you should now be able to figure out your cost per acquisition.

 This can be figured out simply by dividing your marketing costs by the number of sales generated.